Scottish and Irish Music Enlivened by Uncommon Instrumentation,

 Top Notch Arrangements and Remarkable Musicianship

 BRASS LASSIE, a bold new band based in the Twin Cities of St. Paul/Minneapolis, combines traditional tunes, songs and style with dazzling modern horn lines, sparking their own genre of eclectic, remarkable music.
 The ensemble performs extraordinary takes on Scottish, Irish and French music, traditional and new, featuring a powerful 4-piece horn section, a terrific rhythm section, fiddle, flutes, pipes, concertina and vocals.
 Their smart, joyous horn arrangements are by top-notch jazz arranger Peter Enblom, plus some great ensemble arrangements from Dr. David Milne.

 The founder of BRASS LASSIE Laura MacKenzie carefully envisioned this big band for several years.
 It was realized at last in 2016 with a triumphant summer debut.
 In 2017, MacKenzie received a highly competitive Artist Initiative grant from the Minnesota State Arts Board to further develop the repertoire for this ensemble concept.
 Since their debut, BRASS LASSIE has added engaging, exciting new arrangements to every performance.
-They released their first studio recording Fall 2018, with significant airplay on NPR's Thistle & Shamrock, MPR's Radio Heartland and SHMU-FM Scotland as "Album of the Month".
+Their first studio recording has been released with significant airplay on NPR's Thistle & Shamrock, MPR's Radio Heartland and SHMU-FM Scotland as "Album of the Month".

 Some of BRASS LASSIE’s notable performances have been at the Celtic Junction Arts Center, McNally Smith concert hall (both in St. Paul, MN), the Minnesota Scottish Fair, the international Vintage Band Festival (Northfield, MN), The Irish Fair of Minnesota, Normandale Lake, Icehouse MPLS, Rock Bend Folk Festival, and a major stage at the Minnesota State Fair.